-The various classes of drugs which are available for the treatment of diabetes mellitus include:
+The various classes of drugs available for the treatment of diabetes mellitus include:

 - Dipeptidyl peptidase IV inhibitors

 - Alpha-glucosidase inhibitors

-Each class of drugs has its own pros and cons and is valuable in their own ways and would be discussed in detail under separate subheadings.
-These classes of drugs are generally classified on the basis of insulin.
-One group of drug is the insulin secretagogues, which function by increasing the secretion of insulin.
-Another is the insulin sensitizers, which function by means of increasing the sensitivity to the insulin which is already present.
+Each class of drugs has its own pros and cons and is valuable in their own ways.
+These groups of drugs are generally classified on the basis of insulin.
+One group contains the insulin secretagogues, which function by increasing the secretion of insulin.
+Another is the insulin sensitizers, which function by means of increasing the sensitivity to already present insulin.

-Although the general consensus is to initially try with the lifestyle modification for the person, the studies have shown the beneficial effect of the early initiation of the pharmacotherapy.
+Although the general consensus is to initially try modifying a person’s lifestyle, studies have shown the beneficial effect of the early initiation of the pharmacotherapy.

 Classification and mechanism of action

-This class of drugs comes under insulin sensitizers.
-The most important drug under this class is metformin.
+This class of drugs comes under insulin sensitizers, with the most important being metformin.

-The mechanism of action of metformin is by decreasing the production of glucose in the liver (gluconeogenesis) and decreasing the absorption of glucose from the intestine and by increasing the sensitivity of the insulin.
-The increase in the sensitivity is achieved by increasing the peripheral utilisation and uptake of glucose.
-The proposed mechanism of action for the decrease in insulin resistance is by increasing the AMP-activated protein kinase (AMPK) signaling, a master regulator of cellular energy homeostasis.
+The mechanism of action of metformin includes decreasing the production of glucose in the liver (gluconeogenesis), decreasing the absorption of glucose from the intestine and increasing the sensitivity to the insulin.
+The increase in sensitivity is achieved by increasing the peripheral utilization and uptake of glucose.
+The proposed mechanism of action for decreasing the insulin resistance is by increasing the AMP-activated protein kinase (AMPK) signaling, a master regulator of cellular energy homeostasis.

 Pros & cons and main indication of biguanides

-Metformin is one of the preferred drugs for monotherapy in the treatment of diabetes mellitus and it is recommended by the guidelines of American Diabetes Association.
-But caution needs to be undertaken to look out for the contraindication of giving metformin (will be listed below).
+Metformin is one of the preferred drugs for monotherapy in the treatment of diabetes mellitus, and it is recommended by the guidelines of the American Diabetes Association.
+However, caution needs to be undertaken to look out for the contraindication of giving metformin (listed below).
 Metformin is also preferred in combination therapy.

-Though the observational data have shown a reduction in the incidence of cancer with the usage of metformin, the same results did not arise with the meta-analysis of the randomised control trials.
+Though the observational data have shown a reduction in the incidence of cancer with the usage of metformin, the same results did not arise with the meta-analysis of the random control trials.